 The Natural History branch is located on Merrion Street, just an 8-minute walk from the Archaeology branch.
 It is also known as the Dead Zoo and boasts over 10,000 different specimens on display.

-Whether you choose to visit just one of these spectacular sites, all offer fun adventures for everyone.
-Admission to the National Museum of Ireland sites are free, but be sure to book online for a time and ticket.
+Whether you choose to visit just one of these spectacular sites, they all offer fun adventures for everyone.
+Admission to the National Museum of Ireland sites is free, but be sure to book online for a time and ticket.
 If you’re doing a 10 day trip around Ireland, you’ll like stopping here during this cold time of year.

 6. Visit the National Gallery of Ireland

 If you’re looking to discover magnificent collections of Irish and European art, a trip to the National Gallery of Ireland would be perfect.
 It is located in Merrion Square Park, just a short stroll from the National Museum of Ireland’s archaeology site.

-The gallery was founded in 1854 and opened its door in 1864.
+The gallery was founded in 1854 and opened its doors in 1864.
 It features around 2,500 paintings and 10,000 artworks, including sculptures, prints, and drawings.

 Here you can enjoy a free audio tour of the permanent collections.
-The gallery also offers free public tours on weekends which includes fun family activities on Sundays.
+The gallery also offers free public tours on weekends, which include fun family activities on Sundays.

 There is also a restaurant and shop on the premises.
 Admission to view the permanent exhibitions is free, but temporary ones may require payment.

 Keep in mind that you’ll have to book your free ticket in advance.
 The gallery is open daily until 5:30 p.m.

-Note: The National Gallery of Ireland is closed from December 24th-26th.
+Dates: The National Gallery of Ireland is closed from December 24th–26th and Good Friday.

 7. Browse the Christmas Markets

 While St. Patrick’s Day in Dublin is a fun time to visit, December in Ireland is a great time to go.
-Dublin lights up with thousands of twinkling light displays from the end of November (perfect if you visit Ireland in November).
+Dublin lights up with thousands of twinkling light displays at the end of November (perfect if you visit Ireland in November).
 One of the best ways to soak up the festive atmosphere is by walking around one of the city’s Christmas markets.